tonytino/mtggrizzly/.github/pull_request_template.md

 - [ ] Did you test the changes across all [breakpoints](https://tailwindcss.com/docs/responsive-design)?
 - [ ] Did you test the changes in both [light and dark mode](https://tailwindcss.com/docs/dark-mode)?
-- [ ] Did you document your code?
+- [ ] Did you check for any console warnings or errors introduced by your changes?
-- [ ] Did you consider adding tests where appropriate?
+- [ ] Did you verify there are not any accessibility issues using [axe DevTools (browser extension)](https://chromewebstore.google.com/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd?pli=1)?
 - [ ] Did you review your own changes here within GitHub's UI?
 - [ ] **Did you visit the vercel preview and re-verify all of the above checks after your most recent commit?**
+- [ ] Did you document your code?
+- [ ] Did you add types, where appropriate?
+- [ ] Did you consider adding tests, where appropriate?